Anilkumar-Shrestha/robotframework-jenkins-run/README.md

 [Troubleshooting viewing report](#Troubleshoot_viewreport)

-## 1. Pre-requisites <a name=""></a>
+## 1. Pre-requisites <a name="preRequisites"></a>
 * Clone this project on your local computer.
 ```
 https://github.com/Anilkumar-Shrestha/robotframework-jenkins-run.git
 ```
 * install Jenkins on your PC. for installation, follow steps as: [install jenkins on windows](https://dzone.com/articles/how-to-install-jenkins-on-windows)
-* Go to "Manage plugins" in left bar and click on "plugin Manager".
-You will see the horizontal bar, click on available and type "Robot Framework plugin" on search bar.
+* Go to "Manage Jenkins" in left bar and click on "plugin Manager".
+You will see the horizontal bar, click on Available and type "Robot Framework plugin" on search bar.
 Install the plugin without restart.
  ![jenkin_rf_plugin](./ss/jenkin_rf_plugin.jpg)

 ## 2. Steps in Jenkins <a name="jenkinsStep"></a>